 The Letter of Intent must be submitted using The Fund’s online grant management system.
-There is no guarantee that the funding requested will be awarded.

 The Letter of Intent process is two-fold: